KevinNitroG/Rclone-Auto-Refresh-Token/README.md

 -   Run itself on cron schedule, you can edit it in [`Refresh Token.yml`](.github/workflows/Refresh_Token.yml#L8)
 -   Trigger from action tab _(workflow dispatch)_
 -   Star/Restar the repo ⭐

+---

+# 📝 NOTES

+-   See [`Delete old workflows runs.yml`](.github/workflows/Delete%20old%20workflows%20runs.yml) to auto delete workflow runs
+-   This repo will cache the Rclone, save up time to setup Rclone
+    > If you face any error or want to update newer Rclone version, delete the old cache `cache-rclone` in Actions tab → Management → Caches
+-   I've just tested `GoogleDrive`, `OneDrive`, `Mega`, `Dropbox`, `GGPhotos`.
+Others I haven't tested yet.
+-   Not support `Shared Google Drive` and `Combine`
+-   If you face any error, create an issue and type in the full log of the failed step > Don't forget to censore your personal information in the log

 <!-- Foot Notes -->